PeculiarApp/Peculiar/docs/feature_list.md

   - Data
     - Variables
       - Global Access, but can be overritten
+      - Can Be Persistent, Local, or Both
+      - Data Types
+        - String
+        - Number
+        - Bool
+        - DateTime
+        - List
+        - Table
     - Events
       - Bounded by a triggerable object i.e. Pins, Pipes, or UI objects.
       - Executed by a list of actions happening within the UI, only UI.
     - Pipes
       - Visual Programming Language
+        - Conditionals
+          - If
+          - Otherwise
+        - Loops
+          - While
+          - For
+          - Loop
+      - Focused on data Formating
       - Reads Like English
         - Falls back on broken translate if in different language.
       - Token Based